Published on February 1st, 2019 | by Peter Harris

 December cruises feature stop offs at many of the historic, festive Christmas markets celebrating the holiday season throughout the region.

-You can also give us a call at: 1-855-660-2292 or visit your local CAA Store to book with a CAA Travel Consultant.
+Give us a call at: 1-855-660-2292 to book your European river cruise on the AmaMagna or visit your local CAA Store now.

 © 2018 CAA Club Group.
 All rights reserved.
 Serving Members in Southern and Central Ontario and Manitoba.